-He is a senior investigator and the head of the Genometrics Section, and co-chief of the Computational and Statistical Genomics Branch, at the National Human Genome Research Institute, NIH, and an adjunct professor, Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health.
+He is a scientist emeritus in the Computational and Statistical Genomics Branch, at the National Human Genome Research Institute, NIH, and an adjunct professor, Department of Epidemiology, Johns Hopkins Bloomberg School of Public Health.
 Dr. Wilson is an active member of the American Society of Human Genetics (ASHG) and the International Genetic Epidemiology Society (IGES).
 He has served on the ASHG Program Committee (2010-2013), on the IGES Board of Directors, and is currently the President of IGES.

 He has been a member of or has directed the dissertation committees of 16 students and has trained over a dozen post-doctoral students and visiting faculty.
 He has received numerous awards, including the Indiana University School of Medicine Department of Medical Genetics Distinguished Alumnus Award, the Western Maryland College Trustee Alumni Award, the NIH Director's Award and induction into Phi Beta Kappa as an alumni member.